-- (c) Quashing or Modifying a Subpoena. - (1) When Required. @ motion, he Court shall quash or modify a subpoend hat:(A) Fails to allow a reasonable time to comply;
+- (c) Quashing or Modifying a Subpoena. - (1) When Required.
+On motion, the Court shall quash or modify a subpoena that:

+(A) Fails to allow a reasonable time to comply;

-(B) requires a person who is not a party to travel more than one hundred (100) miles from where that person resides, is employed, or regularly transacts business in person-except that, subject to Rule 153.24-3(c)(2)(C), the person may be commanded to attend a trial by traveling from any such place within the state of Wsconsin;
+(B) requires a person who is not a party to travel more than one hundred (100) miles from where that person resides, is employed, or regularly transacts business in person-except that, subject to Rule 803.24-3(c)(2)(C), the person may be commanded to attend a trial by traveling from any such place within the state of Wisconsin;